 The Jersey Biodiversity Centre is staffed by Nick Aubin who is the Chairman of the Societe Jersiase Mycology Section and a member of the British Mycological Society; he has been interested in, and recorded, the fungi of Jersey for many years.

 Sarah Maguire – Education and Outreach Officer

-This year the centre is planning to create a new range of educational sessions for schools and the public which is coordinated and run by Sarah Maguire.
+The centre now has a range of educational sessions for schools and the public which is coordinated and run by Sarah Maguire.
+Sarah has also attended events holding BioBlitz’s, Worm holding sessions and wildlife themed crafts.
 Sarah has a BsC (Hons) Ecology and Conservation from Sparsholt College and is a Level 3 Forest School Practitioner.
 She hopes to bring her knowledge of teaching outdoor education to get the people of Jersey more involved in the Biodiversity Centre.